 Though the M855 seems like a “better” choice for you to buy because of the penetrator tip, your shooting needs will determine what is best for you.

-For distances less than 100 yards, 5.56 M193 ammo gives better performance (higher velocity) due to its lighter weight.
+For distances less than 100 yards, 5.56 M193 ammo gives better performance (higher velocity) due to its lighter weight (plus, it’s cheaper in bulk than M855 ammo).
 For longer distances, however, go with the M855 with the penetrator steel tip in order to combat wind-drift.

 Keep in mind though, M855 is more prone to tumbling or “keyholing” when it hits a target.
 This can cause the round to actually penetrate less deeply and shifting in the target in unintended directions.